Fincham Parish Council

 Fincham Circular Walk

-DISTANCE__ approx. 4 and a half miles
+Distance: approx. 4 and a half miles

-TIME__ 2 hours at a steady pace.
+Time: 2 hours at a steady pace.

-TERRAIN__ mainly walking headlands and rough grazing pasture but with a section on made up road.
-The route has a variety of stiles and bridges some of which can be slippery when wet.
+with a section on made up road.
+The route has a variety of stiles, gates and bridges some of which can be slippery when wet.
+Sturdy shoes or boots are recommended.

-The hedgerows and fields support a range of wildlife and the scene changes from traditional grazing meadows to more open arable land.
-There are many points where there are good views back to the village.
+The hedgerows and fields support a range of wildlife and the scene changes

-En- route you may see roe deer, foxes and hares as well as a wide range of birds including tits, finches, wrens , woodpeckers, kestrels, buzzards and kites.
-Skylarks can be seen and heard and pheasants and partridge enjoy the environment.
-In winter fieldfares and redwing visit.
+En- route you may see roe deer, foxes and hares as well as a wide range of

-Along the way you can see dog-rose, hawthorn, sloe, guelder rose, spindle, hazel and blackberry.
-Along the verges and banks of ditches yarrow, scabious, celandine and primroses thrive.
+Along the way you can see dog-rose, hawthorn, sloe, guelder rose, spindle,

+explore mini beasts and creepy crawlies.
 Not least of all, the walk is a wonderful place to enjoy the ever changing big Norfolk skies.

 The walk begins in the Fincham Memorial Hall Carpark.